Our friends at the Culinary Breeding Network call the upper left coast the Veneto of North America because radicchio grows so well here.

 Any of them work in this salad.
 The mildly bitter flavor is balanced with sweet caramelized dates, crunchy slices of apple, tart preserved lemon, and creamy tahini.
-Pecan Parm, a mix of ground nuts and nutritional yeast, adds a parmigiano-like umami to the dressing.
+Nutritional yeast, adds a parmigiano-like umami to the dressing.

 For the shopping list